 Just 3 years later, in May 2013, we discovered that I was almost 3 months pregnant!
-While we were happy at the divine intervention, we were worried about how we would break the news to 8-year-old Abhimanyu.
+While we were happy at the divine intervention, it worried us – how we would break the news to 8-year-old Abhimanyu?

 We read a lot of books and articles on how to break the news and how to prepare the elder sibling for the younger one’s arrival.
 However, none of them completely answered our queries or reduced our anxiety.